 Your bathroom should be an oasis—not a junk drawer for expired eyeshadows and contact cases.
 Revive your restroom without a remodel.
-Start small with these bathroom organization DIY projects.
+Start small with these bathroom organization DIY projects and ideas.

 Tin Can Towel Storage

 Materials Needed For this DIY Bathroom Organization Idea